Summary

 }

-The return datatype is used to request data about the identity providers, such as the name of each provider, if debugging is enabled, whether CrowdStrike manages them.
-The table below lists these and other parameters:
+For the results, you can get data about the identity providers, such as the name of each provider, if debugging is enabled, and whether CrowdStrike manages them.
+The table below lists these and other possibilities:

 ParameterTypeRequiredDefaultStabilityDescription